johnbachman/depmap_analysis/readme.md

 ## Source of crispr data

-We use the CRISPr data from the Dependency Map [portal](https://depmap.org/portal/) managed by the Broad Institute.
+We use the CRISPr data from the Dependency Map [portal](https://depmap.org/portal/) managed by the Broad Institute to look at genetic dependency on viability.
+Specifically, we look at the gene effect data.

 ## Indra DepMap Service